crisidev/bacon-ls/README.md

 - ✅ Create `bacon` preferences file if not found on disk - working from `bacon-ls` 0.10.0
 - ✅ Start `bacon` in background based on user preferences - working from `bacon-ls` 0.10.0
 - ✅ Synchronize diagnostics for all open files - working from `bacon-ls` 0.10.0
-- ✅ Support Helix editor - working from bacon-ls 0.12.0
+- ✅ Support Helix editor - working from `bacon-ls` 0.12.0
 - ✅ Nix flake support
+- ✅ Support [cargo workspaces](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html) - working from `bacon-ls` 0.14.0
 - 🌍 Emacs configuration